Taking the Guesswork out of Building a Data Driven Talent Strategy for Game Changing Success

 • Recognize growth opportunities; seize opportunities

-• Demonstrate strategic ability to lead and influence the organization with integrity and respect
+• Demonstrate executive leadership skills strategic to lead and influence the organization with integrity and respect

 • Inspire others; supervise effectively; exude executive presence; establish trust and respect; display fairness and objectivity; navigate politics; display empathy; listen actively; hold people accountable